schrodyn/ProgMonk/Arch/i3wm/i3-1-installing.md

 Use the `Win` and `Alt` keys to switch between the modifiers and choose one of them.
 In this tutorial I use `Alt` as the default modifier.

-If you are a vim user, you may want to edit `~/.i3/config` to use VI’s default `hjkl` keys for changing focus instead of i3’s default `jkl;`

 It would be good to know some basic shortcuts before starting X.

   * `modkey + return` to start a terminal.